Most Advanced Packers and Movers Cost Calculator

 5. Donate surplus items

-If you have some surplus items such as old furniture, clothes, book, crockery set, etc then it would be a sensible decision to get rid of them before you move in your new residence.
+If you have some surplus items such as old furniture, clothes, book, crockery set, etc then it would be a sensible decision to get rid of them before you move into your new residence.
 Donating items is a good way to get rid of surplus items.

 6. Keep yourself entertained